 Today, Empathetics, where Riess is chief scientist, offers its empathy training program to many professionals in healthcare, including physicians, nurses, frontline staff, and many patient-facing clinicians including radiation techs, physical therapists, and PAs.

 The scenarios presented in Empathetics’ empathy courses, which AAPA is offering cover typical challenges to empathy that clinicians experience in their day-to-day interactions with patients.
 Although the four courses are available individually, the first three are designed to work together and will be offered as a bundle.
 “Our study, the randomized controlled trial, used all of the content from the first three courses to get the results, which were that patient perception of empathy improved,” Riess says.
 “So the courses build on each other and are meant to be taken in a certain sequence.”

-The first course is the Neuroscience and Practice of Empathy, which helps clinicians recognize their own reaction to patients.
+The first course is Enhancing Empathy in Healthcare, which helps clinicians recognize their own reaction to patients.
 This introductory course covers the definitions of empathy, why it’s important in medicine, and what the consequences are when patients receive unempathetic care.
 PAs will also learn how to manage themselves with emotional intelligence.